-B. Delinquent Bills
+B.A.
+Delinquent Bills

-All past-due amounts which are not received at the close of the following billing cycle will be considered delinquent unless within that period the consumer enters into a deferred payment agreement with the Association.
+All past due amounts which are not received at the close of the following billing eyeleBills not paid in full within 30 days of the date rendered or at the close of the subsequent billing cycle will be considered delinquent unless within that period the consumer enters into a deferred payment agreement with the Association.
 All amounts due which become delinquent will be separately indicated on the next monthly bill.